LEARNAcademy/Instructor-Handbook/README.md

 ### Weekly Retros

 Weekly retros give the students and staff an opportunity to reflect on the week.
+Retrospectives usually run 15-30 minutes long and should not take the place of checkout when possible,

 In the past we've used a couple of formats.